 - NOT sappy

-I feel like good old fashioned compromise is a still too-often overlooked skill in modern relationships.
+I feel like good old fashioned compromise is a still too-often overlooked skill in modern marriages.
 2018/2019 is a time of strong opinions, keyboard warriors, and “black and white” interpersonal relationships.
 We feel so strongly about so many things, that sometimes this habit of “my way or the highway” trickles into yo bedroom.
 And not in a fun exciting way, either.
 We are losing the art of meeting each other in the middle.

 EXAMPLE: I’m gonna be blunt and say I hate going to parties.
 I could genuinely love and cherish every single person there, but twenty or thirty of them in a room, with music so loud you can’t even hear each other talk?
 I’d rather just hang out with like 1-2 people at a time.